-Pamela McElwee is Associate Professor of Human Ecology at Rutgers University.
+Pamela McElwee is Professor of Human Ecology at Rutgers University.
 Her research focuses on strategies for climate mitigation, ecosystem services valuation, and biodiversity conservation, aimed at helping reduce vulnerabilities and design fair climate and land policies.
 Her research has been funded by the National Science Foundation, Carnegie Corporation, and MacArthur Foundation.
-McElwee has served as lead author for both IPCC and IPBES, and is currently part of the team preparing the first joint IPCC/IPBES report on Biodiversity and Climate Change.
+She also serves as the section editor for Social Science & Anthropology at the journal PLOS Climate and is the chapter lead on ecosystems for the U.S. Fifth National Climate Assessment.
+McElwee has served as lead author for both IPCC and IPBES.
 She began her career as an environmental advisor to Senator Al Gore and served in the Clinton White House.

 Pamela McElwee, 2021.
 “The politics of climate vulnerability in Asia.”
 Education about Asia, Spring 2021.

 Pamela McElwee, 2021.
 “Anthropological engagements with integrated assessment modeling.”
 Economic Anthropology (Jan 2021): doi:10.1002/sea2.12196